-January 1, 1863 - The Emancipation Proclamation
+January 1, 1863 - Emancipation Proclamation

-President Abraham Lincoln issued a proclamation during the Civil War that all persons held as slaves in the rebellious states were to be free.
+President Abraham Lincoln proclaimed during the Civil War that all persons held as slaves in the rebellious states were to be free.
 Although the proclamation had its limitations, it did transform the war, allowing Black men to join the Union Army and Navy.
-Slaves who had been working to insure their own liberty knew that the war for the Union must become a war for freedom.
+Slaves who had been working to ensure their liberty knew that the war for the Union must become a war for freedom.
 The proclamation became a historical document for human freedom and the original is housed in the National Archives in Washington, D.C.
 The biggest celebration of the abolishment of slavery is called Juneteenth.
 It wasn't until June 19, 1865, that word of the emancipation reached Texas.
 Juneteenth became an official federal holiday in 2021.

 Learn more about the Emancipation Proclamation: